-A4 Dublin Road, Enniskillen -road widening not implemented A4 Wellington Road Strategy - road improvement schemes not implemented A4 Sligo Road/Rossorry Road improvement not implemented A509 Derrylin Road(Derryhawlaght) improvements not implemented A509 DerrylinRoad(Montiagh) improvements not implemented A4 Sligo Road - Cycle track not implemented A4 Dublin Road, Enniskillen -road widening not implemented A4 Belfast Road (Dolans Ring) improvement not implemented Lack Kilsmullen Road - footway not implemented Ballinamallard B46 Ballinamallard Road - Cycletrack not implemented Belleek U8448 Rosscor Road - Footway not implemented Donagh B36 Dernawilt Road/Tattycam Road improvement not implemented Teemore C431 Teemore Road - Footway not implemented Lisnaskea A34 Maguiresebridge Road - Footway/footbridge not implemented Newtownbutler A3 Clones Road /DerryGoas Road improvement not implemented B143 Magheraveely Road - footway not implemented
+A=00 D A509 Derrylin Road(Derryhawlaght) improvements not implemented A509 DerrylinRoad(Montiagh) improvements not implemented A4 Sligo Road - Cycle track complete A4 Dublin Road, Enniskillen -road widening complete A4 Belfast Road (Dolans Ring) improvement not implemented Lack Kilsmullen Road - footway complete Ballinamallard B46 Ballinamallard Road - Cycletrack complete Belleek U8448 Rosscor Road - Footway not implemented Donagh B36 Dernawilt Road/Tattycam Road improvement complete Teemore C431 Teemore Road - Footway complete Lisnaskea A34 Maguiresebridge Road - Footway/footbridge not implemented Newtownbutler A3 Clones Road / DerryGoas Road improvement not implemented B143 Magheraveely Road - footway complete

-Source: Transport NI, Strategic Road Improvements- updated March 2015.
+Source: Transport NI, Strategic Road Improvements- updated September 2018.

-- 1.7 The Strategic Roads Improvements (SRIs) are managed under three programmes: - The Construction Programme which contains those schemes which have completed the statutory procedures (where applicable) and for which funding has been confirmed. - The Preparation Pool which allows high priority schemes to be taken through the statutory procedures, including acquisition of land, in advance of funding being confirmed.
-Subsequent progression into the Construction Programme is dependent on the level of funding available at that time. - The Forward Planning Schedule which contains a number of schemes, which together with those in the Preparation Pool, could be started within the next 10 years or so, subject to satisfactory economic and other appraisals, availability of funding and satisfactory progression through the statutory procedures.
+1.7 The Strategic Roads Improvements (SRIs) are managed under three programmes:

+- The Construction Programme which contains those schemes which have completed the statutory procedures (where applicable) and for which funding has been confirmed. - The Preparation Pool which allows high priority schemes to be taken through the statutory procedures, including acquisition of land, in advance of funding being confirmed.
+Subsequent progression into the Construction Programme is dependent on the level of funding available at that time. - The Forward Planning Schedule which contains a number of schemes, which together with those in the Preparation Pool, could be started within the next 10 years or so, subject to satisfactory economic and other appraisals, availability of funding and satisfactory progression through the statutory procedures. - 1.8 A number of the schemes identified in Fermanagh and Omagh Council area have been completed or are currently under construction however Transport

-1.8 None of the schemes identified in Fermanagh and Omagh are currently under construction however Transport NI have indicated that there are a number 'in Planning' (Table 2), including the A5 dual carriageway.
+NI have indicated that there are a number 'in Planning' (Table 2), including the A5 dual carriageway.
 These schemes are to be taken through the statutory procedures and will advance on confirmation of funding.